How to put it on a violin fingerboard.

 Step 6 shows the second flap around the back of the neck and smooth out any wrinkles or bubbles

 Step Seven: The Guide is ready to use.
-The vinyl will be smooth and flat on the fingerboard.
+The vinyl will be smooth and flat on the fingerboard and the back of the neck.
 You are ready to get started.
+Please see Step Eight below.

 Step 7 shows the Guide on the violin finger board and ready to use